 Think about what you do on your patio or deck.
 Then arrange the furniture so that you can do it more easily and efficiently.

 This part's a breeze.
 All you need are a table and some comfy chairs.
 This is not the place to scrimp.

 Sink-in-and-stay-a-spell kind of comfortable chairs will make your moderate investment pay off big time.
-Top it all off with an umbrella for shade, and your party friendly patio is open for business.
-Optional furniture to consider includes:
+Top it all of with an umbrella for shade, and your parlor is open for business.

 For safety's sake, set up the play area away from the grill and the table.
 You might even want to make the kids their own little outdoor room delineated by container plants.

 I have a sturdy blue kid-size table with six multicolor chairs in the family room that's easy to take outdoors for just such occasions.

 Keep favorite toys in a wheeled container or a wagon so kids can roll them outside to play.
 Or consider a deck storage chest for them to use as a toy box.

 Another way to keep your yard tidy is to provide ample, accessible toy storage in the kids' corner of the garage.